 So far our in-class time has followed a similar routine.
-We arrive to class, find a partner, sign in, locate the day's lessons and exercises, then work through them in order.
-This usually involves reading lessons and/or watching a videos, completing a project or activity, reading a few more lessons, completing a few more projects or activities, etc., etc. But now that we have the necessary skills to build larger, more complex projects in class, this structure will change.
+We arrive or log on to class, find a partner, sign in, locate the day's lessons and exercises, then work through them in order.
+This usually involves reading lessons, completing a project or activity, reading a few more lessons, completing a few more projects or activities, etc. But now that we have the necessary skills to build larger, more complex projects in class, this structure will change.

-Beginning this Monday and continuing throughout the remainder of the program, exercises and lessons will be completed as follows:
+Beginning with the first class of this section and continuing throughout the remainder of the program, exercises and lessons will be completed as follows:

-Each class day will contain only a single coding exercise (denoted by the pencil icon).
-It lists all of the day's in-class projects.
-(Like this classwork for Monday).
+Each class session will contain only a single coding exercise (denoted by the pencil icon).
+It lists all of the class session's in-class projects.

 All lessons (denoted by the book icon) are to be read outside of class.
 We previously titled lessons meant to be completed outside of class with a Homework prefix.
 But from this point on, all lessons are homework by default, regardless of title.